 How It’s Made

 Here’s a quick explainer on anti-detect technology.
-Your browser fingerprint consists of a whole lot of information, which could be separated into five classes:
+Your browser fingerprint, also known as a device fingerprint, consists of a whole lot of information, which could be separated into five classes:

 It includes even the smallest details, like your graphic card model, your fonts and extensions and even your zip code.